Your shopping cart is empty!

 I’ve made a list of things that can all help you drift off and sleep better, i’d love for you to try a few and them and if possible create your own evening ritual.
 I’m such a big believer in the power of routine and i know that if you mix a few of these ideas together to create something that suits you, you’ll be sleeping better in no time...

-WARM SHOWER:A relaxing warm shower or bath is a great way to start your evening ritual, to help calm your mind and body try using an aromatherapy product that contains naturally relaxing essential oil like lavender, chamomile or sweet orange - see our Lavender & Sweet Orange mineral Bath Soak
+WARM SHOWER OR BATH:A relaxing warm shower or bath is a great way to start your evening ritual, to help calm your mind and body try using an aromatherapy product that contains naturally relaxing essential oil like lavender, chamomile or sweet orange - Here's my favourite Lavender & Sweet Orange Mineral Bath Soak

 SOOTHING DRINK: Take a few minutes to enjoy a soothing caffeine free drink.
 Warm milk or herbal tea is a great choice to help you feel calm and relaxes.

 WRITE IT DOWN: Stop thinking ahead and let yourself enjoy the evening.
 My favourite way to do this is to write down tomorrow’s plans, get it all out of your head and prioritise the three most important things your need to get done.
 It needn’t take long to do but it’ll help so much to calm your mind. .

 DEEP BREATHING:During the evening and especially just before bed, find a minute or two to take at least three deep breaths.
 Sit up straight or lie down and become aware of the natural rhythm of your breath.
 Clear your mind for a moment and slowly take three deep breaths - it’s so simple and yet can be effective at any time of the day.

 READ: Pick up your favourite book or magazine and read by a soft light, keep it light hearted though and avoid reading anything that will set your mind wandering or cause anxiety.